abletech/middleman-website-template/README.md

 * Find a working sitemap plugin
 * Build a set of PhotoShop Actions to help generate the touch-icons
-* Add common responsive JS patterns such as menu-building, resize handling, etc.
-* Add IE8 JavaScript support (document.head, addEventListener, etc)
+* Add IE8 JavaScript support (addEventListener, etc)